 The couple, in their Sunday Express column, have spoken honestly about how they’re both “in shock”, at the rate theirs and their childrens lives are changing.

 Their revelation comes following some happy news for the family.
-Just last week, their daughter Chloe Madeley announced her engagement.
-And now, they’ve revealed, they’ve also welcomed a second granddaughter – and are expecting another grandchild this year.
+Recently, their daughter Chloe Madeley announced that she is soon set to marry her boyfriend James Haskell.
+And now, they’ve revealed that they’ve also welcomed a second granddaughter, and another grandson.
+How sweet!

 But despite feeling excited by their children’s expanding lives, the pair have also confessed that it’s left them feeling rather unsettled.